Nominations for awards and honours

-You can nominate a group for The Queen's Award for Voluntary Service or get more information on the Directgov website or through the Lord-Lieutenant in your area.
+You can nominate a group for Awards for Voluntary Service or get more information on the Directgov website or through the Lord-Lieutenant in your area.

 The numbers of honours are limited, so only those who have given exceptional service, either nationally or locally, are likely to succeed.
 This does not mean that the contributions of other people nominated for honours go unappreciated or unnoticed.
 Being invited to a Royal Garden Party is an acknowledgement.

-The Queen publishes her Honours' List twice a year.
-About 1,500 awards are made each time.
+Honours' List are published twice a year.
+About 1.5k awards are made each time.
 Lists of honours are published on the 10 Downing Street website, in the Edinburgh Gazette and in national newspapers.

 Nominate someone for an honour